alarm-redist/tinytiger/cran-comments.md

 the call has not been made from the IP address recently.
 Some examples are wrapped in `\donttest{}` if they may not finish in under 5 seconds.

+## Downstream dependencies

+I ran checks on PL94171, the downstream dependency of `tinytiger` and saw no issues.